Sunspots

 Further circumstances

-Nonetheless, when such circumstances all coincide in a cataclysmic alignment, as could be the case soon, the temperature rise could jump up by an extra 0.25°C + 0.5°C + 0.12°C = 0.87°C. So, that would come on top of the rise that has already unfolded from pre-industrial
+Such circumstances are mentioned by the IPCC, but because they vary from year to year, they are smoothed out in climate change calculations that average the temperature rise over the course of decades.
+Nonetheless, when such circumstances all coincide in a cataclysmic alignment, as could be the case soon, the extra rise in temperature from, say, the year 2021 could be as much as 0.25°C + 0.5°C + 0.12°C = 0.87°C. Note that this is an extra rise, not the long-term rise that has already unfolded from pre-industrial

 Links